 Your WordPress database stores all of your website content.
 This includes blog posts, pages, comments, and custom post types such as links, form entries, and portfolio items.
-It also stores website settings, theme settings, and plugin settings.
+It also stores your website settings, theme settings, and plugin settings.

 If you update your website regularly, your database will grow larger over time.
 A large database can greatly affect the performance of your website as it takes longer for your server to retrieve information from database tables.
 This is why database optimization is so important.

 By removing unnecessary data, you can improve the efficiency of your database and make your web pages load quicker.
 Let us look at how this can be achieved.

 If you are using WordPress to publish content on the internet, I believe it is in your benefit to have an understanding of the core WordPress database tables; particularly if you are planning on optimizing your WordPress database.

 WordPress currently has 12 core tables (this could, of course, change in a future version of WordPress).
 Most WordPress websites have dozens of tables because plugins save settings and other data in the WordPress database.
 Themes may also save settings and other data in your database.

 If you check your own database, you will see the 12 tables listed below.
 All other tables in your database were created manually or created by a WordPress plugin or a WordPress theme.

 Let’s look at what each database table stores:

 - wp_options – Stores the options defined in the admin settings area

 - wp_postmeta – Stores post meta information